-In 2001, ᏣᎳᎩ ᏧᎾᏕᎶᏆᏍᏗ (Tsalagi Tsunadeloquasdi) was started as a Cherokee language preservation program with 26 students and only four staff members.
-Today the school has a capacity of nearly 100 students in grades K-6.
-The curriculum and all instruction are taught exclusively in the Cherokee language, both written and spoken.
+Today, the school has grown to about 110 students in grades pre-K through 8th grade.
+The curriculum is Oklahoma Department of Education grade level standards but the instruction is taught exclusively in the Cherokee language, both written and spoken.
 The Sequoyah syllabary is used for all print materials.

 Requirements